TimOliver/libjxl-cocoa/README.md

 )
 ```

-Or add it via Xcode: File > Add Package Dependencies, and enter the repository URL.
+Or add it via Xcode: **File > Add Package Dependencies**, and enter the repository URL.

 ### Linking Note